junxit/us-congress-bills-112/metadata.md

 - 2012-03-07 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H1233)
 - 2012-03-07 — The previous question was ordered pursuant to the rule. (consideration: CR H1232)
 - 2012-03-07 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of an amendment which had been debated earlier and on which further proceedings had been postponed.
+- 2012-03-08 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.